The rise and rise of the serviced apartment sector

 14 September 2016

-Serviced apartments continue to prove popular with travellers, according to new research predicting further expansion and is expected to exceed one million worldwide by 2017.
+They continue to prove popular according to research which predicts they will exceed one million worldwide by 2017.

 The boom in the serviced apartment sector continues apace.
 The recent Global Serviced Apartments Industry report showed 47% of buyers are increasing their usage of serviced apartments compared to 2015.
 It found supply was “continuing to expand at a ‘steady and consistent’ rate across all global regions, driven by rising institutional and private investment”.
 The number of apartments looks set to hit one million next year.